shalamand3r/SlabPad/README.md

 # SlabPad
-## Disable ALL macOS Trackpad Haptics.
-Disables the haptic "click" sensation when pressing down.
+Disable the haptic "click" sensation when applying pressure on Apple's force touch trackpads... almost as if you are pressing on a solid slab.
+Lol.